-From raw materials to the final product, Mucilin® is manufactured under the same strict production and quality control standards as for our blood pressure, cholesterol, liver, epilepsy and other medications in the plant.
+From raw materials to the final product, Mucilin® is manufactured under the same strict production and quality control standards as required for pharmaceutical products.

-The raw husk contains mineral and microbial contaminants which it inherits from the soil and the ambient environment.
-And not all husk expand equally when mixed with a fluid—it’s the husk’s ability to form a smooth and soft bulk that’s vital to the product’s efficacy as the fiber passes through the gastrointestinal tracks, scraping and clearing the colon.
+Mucilin® contains the purest fiber which forms a smooth and soft bulk that’s vital to the product’s efficacy as the fiber passes through the gastrointestinal tracks, scraping and clearing the colon.

-Regulatory authorities in the U.S. and Europe periodically revise Quality and Safety standards for all medicines, prescription as well as non-prescription drugs.
-Psyllium husk products included.
-Mucilin® meets the latest standards for quality and safety—swelling index, foreign matter, yeast and mold—established by US Pharmacopeia (USP 41) and the British Pharmacopeia (BP2019).
+Mucilin® meets the latest regulatory standards for quality and safety—swelling index, foreign matter, yeast and mold—established by US Pharmacopeia (USP 41) and the British Pharmacopeia (BP2019).